leticianardi/spicy-bites/README.md

 ## Deployed

-You can visit the deployed application [here]
+You can visit the deployed application [here](https://spicy-bites.herokuapp.com/).